-Mr. Sleight is a member of the firm, co-leader of the Government Compliance and Investigations Practice Group, and leader of the Racing and Gaming Industry Team.
+Mr. Sleight is a member of the firm, co-leader of the Government Compliance and Investigations Practice Group, leader of the Racing and Gaming Industry Team and member of the Collegiate Sports team.
 Selected as one of the Best Lawyers in America, Mr. Sleight advises clients on matters related to corporate compliance and government investigations, and federal and state regulatory actions.
 Mr. Sleight has represented numerous Fortune 500 companies involved in government inquiries and serves as special counsel for Major League Baseball.
 His practice includes representing individuals, businesses and institutions in civil litigation, government and oversight body administrative investigations, lobbying and ethics compliance, and white collar criminal defense matters.
 Mr. Sleight regularly represents individuals and institutions in high profile inquiries emanating from a broad spectrum, including the political arena, corporate executives and their companies, collegiate sports, non-profit enterprises, and the racing and gaming sector.
 In the racing and gaming industry, Mr. Sleight has served as counsel to casino and gaming interests, led licensing efforts for public procurement and casino siting (Aqueduct), represented entities before the New York State Gaming Commission (previously the Division of the Lottery and the Racing and Wagering Board), conducted internal investigations of New York based racing and gaming operations, and represented individuals in multi-faceted government investigations.
 Notably, in the field of thoroughbred racing, Mr. Sleight is a licensed horse owner, a member of the New York Thoroughbred Breeders and the managing partner of a modest racing stable.
 He serves on the organizing committee of the Albany Law School Saratoga Institute on Racing and Gaming Law, which sponsors the annual industry conference in Saratoga Springs in August, where Mr. Sleight has been a featured speaker and commentator on issues of ethics and racing.
 Mr. Sleight has been a featured speaker on the topic of ethics and gaming at programs sponsored by the American Bar Association.

 Since leaving government service, Mr. Sleight has testified before the New York State Legislature on the topic of ethics reform, and at the request of the New York State Bar Association president, chaired the Due Process and Investigations subcommittee for the association’s 2011 Task Force on Government Ethics.
 The subcommittee’s recommendations have been credited with influencing important aspects of the groundbreaking Public Integrity Reform Act of 2011.
 Mr. Sleight has also served as Special Counsel to the New York State Legislative Ethics Commission and is a frequent commentator on issues involving ethics and compliance in the media.